 3. Multi-Factor Authentication (MFA) and Conditional Access

-• Strengthen security by implementing MFA, requiring users to provide multiple forms of verification before accessing resources.
+Strengthen security by implementing MFA, requiring users to provide multiple verification forms before accessing resources.

-• Set up conditional access policies to enforce security measures based on factors like user location, device health, and risk assessment.
+Set up conditional access policies to enforce security measures based on user location, device health, and risk assessment.

 4. Directory Synchronization